 Bridgeport is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
 With a population of 148,333 people and 38 constituent neighborhoods, Bridgeport is the largest community in Connecticut.

 Bridgeport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Bridgeport is an extremely ethnically-diverse city.
 The people who call Bridgeport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bridgeport residents report their race to be White, followed by Black or African-American.
-Bridgeport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.88% of the city’s residents.
-Important ancestries of people in Bridgeport include Italian, Irish, Haitian, and German.
+People of Hispanic or Latino origin are the most prevalent group in Bridgeport, accounting for 41.69% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Bridgeport residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Bridgeport include Jamaican, Italian, Irish, Haitian, and Brazilian.

 The most common language spoken in Bridgeport is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and French.